davidagnome/openHyperspaceD6/README.md

 terminalHyperspace is a single-player, multi-user dungeon-like (or MUD-like).
 It's inspired by the West End Games d6 system and the world's most popular Space Fantasy movie series, using the Hyperspace d6 rules created by Matthew Click.

 ## System Requirements
-Platform Neutral.
+- **Platform Neutral**.
 The game use .NET 10 to deliver a completely text-based experience through your terminal or command console.
-.NET Required.
-The dotnet runtime is required to
+- **.NET Based**.
+The dotnet runtime is required to build and/or run the app.
+A precompiled version is in the /bin folder.

 ## Current Features
-- Conflict resolution using D6 + pip pools, i.e. 1D, 1D+1, 1D+2, 2D, etc.
+- **Conflict resolution** using D6 + pip pools, i.e. 1D, 1D+1, 1D+2, 2D, etc.
-- Attribute and Skill system, including Skill checks based on select locations or talk with NPCs, themed and flavored.
+- **Attribute and Skill systems**, including Skill checks based on select locations or talk with NPCs, themed and flavored.
-- Combat Encounters in land and space
+- **Combat and Non-Combat Encounters** in land and space
-- Locations with random encounter tables and percentile odds of encounter
+- **Locations** with random encounter tables and percentile odds of encounter
-- Shops for both equipment and vehicles, with the ability to sell at a percentile of the original value based on Persuade Skill
+- **Vendors** for both equipment and vehicles, with the ability to sell at a percentile of the original value based on Persuade Skill
-- Save and Load system using TXT files stored as .SAV extension
+- **Save and Load system** using TXT files stored as .SAV extension

 ## Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
 his is a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International game due to these reasons, see https://creativecommons.org/licenses/by-nc-sa/4.0/ for full details.